 Benchmark focuses exclusively on dispute resolution and litigation.
 This allows us to provide a much more in-depth analysis of the market.
 Benchmark is also editorially driven, rather than statistically driven, and strives to avoid being over-inclusive.
-We aim to cover only firms and litigators that are of an elite status.
+We aim to cover only firms and litigators that are of elite status.

 How much influence do we have over our ratings vs. the external market?

 Firms are encouraged to tell their story via our research form and through interviews.
 We then measure the firm’s input against the feedback we receive via studying the market.
-If our studies are in harmony with the firm’s assertions, we weight them equally.
+If our studies are in harmony with the firm’s assertions, we weigh them equally.
 If there is an extreme disparity between the firm’s views and a pronounced percentage of the market, we will provide greater weight to the market consensus.

 If we participate, are we guaranteed to get rated and/or have commentary?

-All firms who submit and can prove they are doing notable work in the relevant practice areas will receive some form of editorial coverage, however we do not guarantee rankings or lawyer ratings.
+All firms who submit and can prove they are doing notable work in the relevant practice areas will receive some form of editorial coverage, however, we do not guarantee rankings or lawyer ratings.

 Should we list confidential cases/clients?
 How do we ensure these remain confidential?